 A luxury Country House Hotel with top class dining options makes Marlfield House the perfect option for an overnight escape.

-Our romantic getaway got off to a great start!
-We walked through the glass doors at Marlfield House and were greeted with a nice glass of bubbly, while a string quartet played in the lobby.
-Prosecco with elderflower, is not something I can say I had tried before, but it was so refreshing we opted for a second glass!
-We were on a rare night away without the kids, so decided to make the most of it.
+Our romantic getaway got off to a great start – we walked through the glass doors at Marlfield House and were greeted with a nice glass of bubbly, while a string quartet played in the lobby!
+Prosecco with elderflower, is not something I can say I had tried before, but it was so refreshing we opted for a second glass.
+We were on a rare night away without the kids, so we decided to make the most of it.

 There was a wedding showcase at Marlfield House and love was certainly in the air.
 Young couples were everywhere and it immediately struck me how Marlfield, although a Country House Hotel, could also appeal to a younger clientele.
 Although 200 years old, the Regency style Marlfield House successfully mixes traditional and modern furnishings to offer it’s own unique style.
 It was not only the interior that looked impressive, but with blue skies and warm sunshine, the exterior and gardens looked stunning.
 If you have your wedding reception at Marlfield House, you have exclusive use of the house and it’s nineteen bedrooms – I am sure they booked lots of weddings that day.

 View this post on Instagram